Have you ever wondered how much pilots earn in the UK?

 You’ll begin your flying career as a Junior First Officer.

 A Junior First Officer who is either still in training or has not completed their full flying hours will have two stripes on their pilot uniform.
-So, what is the salary of a pilot in the first phase of their career?
+Despite being in the first phase of your career, the starting salary of a pilot is still very healthy.

-According to Prospects, a pilot’s starting salary will range between £24,000 (for a small operation) and £28,000 (for larger airlines).
+According to Prospects, a pilot’s starting salary as a Junior First Officer at a major airline will be around £28,000.
 Although becoming a pilot is a considerable investment, you can expect to enjoy an attractive salary, one that is typically higher than the average university graduate salary - currently around £24,000.

 Senior First Officer pilot salary in the UK